GleNN1303/Customer-Churn-Prediction-and-Segmentation/README.md

 - The notebook writes out `Data/customer_data_with_clusters.csv` and saves model artifacts to `Model_Artifacts/`.
 If you want an identical dashboard experience, ensure these outputs are present or re-run the notebook to regenerate them.
 - The dashboard ([app.py](app.py)) reads `Data/customer_data_with_clusters.csv` via [`app.load_data`](app.py).

-## License & Credits

-- Dataset: Telco Customer Churn dataset (Kaggle).
-- This project is developed by [Yousef Mohtady](https://github.com/yousefmohtady1).
+This project is based on an open-source implementation and adapted for learning, experimentation, and portfolio purposes.